stucchio/Homepage/content/deploying_julia_servers_with_docker.md

 end
 ```

-Now you can run Julia from within it's docker image, call `save_user("zombie feynman")` from the command line, and then verify that it's saved t othe database.
+Now you can run Julia from within it's docker image, call `save_user("zombie feynman")` from the command line and then verify that it's saved to the database.